AI Integration with Legacy Systems: Integration Approaches, Challenges, and Benefits

 Step 2: Identify high-value use cases

-The next step is to define use cases involving repetitive, data-intensive processes in which the legacy system already captures the required data and the outcome can be clearly measured.
-We focus on one or two high-impact scenarios to validate first before scaling further.
-Organizations that define clear success metrics are 50% more likely to use AI strategically, according to Accenture.
+The next step is to define use cases involving repetitive, data-intensive processes where the legacy system already captures the required data and the outcome can be clearly measured.
+Focus on one or two high-impact scenarios first, then scale.
+Clear success metrics up front are the single strongest predictor of whether the program delivers business value; define them before the first model is trained.

 Step 3: Clean and pipeline your data